 The Company's activities since inception have consisted principally of acquiring product and technology rights, raising capital, and performing research and development.
 Successful completion of the Company's development programs, obtaining regulatory approvals of its products and, ultimately, achieving profitable operations are dependent on, among other things, its ability to access potential markets, securing financing, attracting, retaining and motivating qualified personnel, and developing strategic alliances.
-Through June 30, 2016, the Company has funded its operations primarily through equity offerings.
+Through September 30, 2016, the Company has funded its operations primarily through equity offerings.

-As of June 30, 2016, the Company had an accumulated deficit of \$69.8 million.
-During the three and six month periods ended June 30, 2016, the Company had losses from operations of \$4.2 million and \$9.5 million, respectively.
-Cash used in operating activities was approximately \$5.1 million and \$9.2 million for the three and six months ended June 30, 2016, respectively.
-The Company has not yet established an ongoing source of revenue sufficient to cover its operating costs and allow it to continue as a going concern.
+As of September 30, 2016, the Company had an accumulated deficit of \$71.7 million.
+During the three and nine month periods ended September 30, 2016, the Company had losses from operations of \$1.9 million and \$11.4 million, respectively.
+Cash used in operating activities was approximately \$12.4 million for the nine months ended September 30, 2016.
+The Company has not yet established an ongoing source of revenue sufficient to cover its operating costs.
 The ability of the Company to continue as a going concern is dependent on the Company obtaining adequate capital to fund operating losses until it becomes profitable.
 The Company can give no assurances that any additional capital that it is able to obtain, if any, will be sufficient to meet its needs, or that any such financing will be obtainable on acceptable terms.
 If the Company is unable to obtain adequate capital, it could be forced to cease operations or substantially curtail its drug development activities.
 These conditions raise substantial doubt as to the Company's ability to continue as a going concern.
-The Company expects to continue to incur substantial operating losses and negative cash flows from operations over the next several years during its pre-clinical and clinical development phases.
+The Company expects to continue to incur substantial operating losses and negative cash flows from operations over the next several years during its preclinical and clinical development phases.